Student Success and Graduation

 Successful students know the answers to these frequently asked questions.
 Please read them carefully.
 Knowing these answers can help you avoid pitfalls during your first semesters on campus.
 For further information, contact your major advisor or the University Center for Undergraduate Advising at (562) 985-4837.

 - Can my General Education (GE) courses be used for both GE and for my major (“double counted”)?
-Under the 2012 GE pattern, up to 13 units may double count for the major and GE.
-Students following other GE patterns should review their Academic Requirements Report with their major advisor or see an advisor in the University Center for Undergraduate Advising if they have questions (Horn Center, Room 103, 562-985-4837).
+For students with catalog rights of Fall 2018 or later, there is no limit to the number of units that can be double-counted towards the major.
+Under the 2012 GE pattern, up to 13 units may double count for the major and GE (35 GE units must be taken outside your major department).
+Students following other GE patterns should review their Academic Requirements Report with their major advisor or see an advisor in the University Center for Undergraduate Advising if they have questions (Student Success Center, Room 140, 562-985-4837).

 - How many units will transfer from a California Community College to CSULB?
-All bachelor’s level courses transfer, but only 70 units of transferable course work will apply to your bachelor’s degree.
-Additional transferable course work will receive subject credit only.
+Only 70 units of transferable coursework will apply to your bachelor’s degree.
+All additional transferable coursework will receive subject credit only.

 - What does General Education (GE) Certification mean?
 There are three GE certification processes.
 Two may be completed at the California Community College (CCC).
 They are either (1) the California State University (CSU) Transfer Pattern or (2) the Intersegmental General Education Transfer Curriculum (IGETC).
 The third certification process may be completed at another CSU.
 In all cases, GE certification means that you have completed your lower-division GE at a CCC or at another CSU.

 - Does having an AA degree from a California Community College mean I am GE Certified?
 The minimum requirements for general AA degrees do not include the lower-division GE pattern required by CSULB.
 The completion of both an AA degree along with the specified CSU GE or IGETC pattern provide the appropriate GE courses for possible GE certification.
 In addition, the Associate Degrees for Transfer (AA-T, AS-T) do include GE Certification as part of the degree program.
-After transfer, CSULB also requires an additional 9 units of upper-division GE Capstone courses.
+After transfer, CSULB also requires an additional 9 units of upper-division GE courses.
+(The 9 upper division units must consist of 3 units each in categories B, C and D for those with catalog rights of Fall 2018 or later).

 - What is partial General Education (GE) Certification?
 Partial Certification means that transfer students have completed subject and unit requirements in one or more GE categories, but not all.